favarete/TruphoneChallenge/README.md

   Obs: If you think that the build is taking too much time, you can remove the fron-end app by removing the `front` portion of the Docker Compose file.
 You will still be able to test the API directly from terminal with cURL or similar.
+  Obs: First time you run the application, you should wait for around 10 seconds before interacting with the database and seeing any result, this time is needed for the creation of the tables.

 ## Unit tests
   You can run the tests by going to the `consumer` module folder and running `docker build -t test_consumer -f TestDockerfile .`